yashilanka/jquery.filer/README.md

 Filer Variables
 -------
 Filer Variables are created for simple usage them in the plugin string options.
 To use them just write <b>{{fi-(variable name)}}</b>.
-Below are all available variables that can be used:
+Below are all available combinations that can be used:
 * fi-name
 * fi-size
 * fi-size2